robertu/mosaic-rwm/README.md

 ### Installation

-1.  `yarn add react-mosaic-component`
+1.  `yarn add mosaicrwm`
-1. Make sure `react-mosaic-component.css` is included on your page.
+1. Make sure `mosaicrwm.css` is included on your page.
 1. Import the `Mosaic` component and use it in your app.
 1. (Optional) Install Blueprint